MisterStump/TTS-Scripting-Doc/docs/object.md

 ####createInput(...)

 Creates a scripted input attached to the Object.
 Scripted inputs are boxes you can click inside of in-game to input/edit text.
 Every letter typed triggers the function.
 The bool that is returned as part of the input_function allows you to determine when a player has finished editing the input.

+???tip "Input Tips"
+	* Inputs can not be clicked from their back side.
+	* Inputs can not be clicked if there is another object between the pointer and the inputs.
+This does not include the Object the input is attached to.
+	* Inputs are placed relative to the Object they are attached to.
+	* The maximum font size is capped at 1000.
+	* The minimum width/height is 60.
+Any lower number (besides 0) will appear to be 60.
+This prevents visual glitches involving the corner rounding.
+	* Font that does not fit in the input window's width/height does NOT display.
+To know how much height you need for each line, the formula is `(font_size * # of lines) + 23`.
+In other words, multiply how many lines of text you want to display by your font_size and add 23.
+That is your height value.
+	* You cannot assign an index to an input.
+It is given one automatically.

 !!!info "createInput(Table parameters)"
 	* **Table parameters**: A Table containing the information used to spawn the input.